What’s new?

 A brand new page has been added: Added Colour! under the Stories menu.
 It illustrates a range of old black and white village photographs from the mid-1800s to the mid-1900s, which have been colourised using a new and innovative technique.

 Another brand new page: Chapel Sunday School has been added under the Places / Places of Worship menu.
-It describes the contents of two Sunday School attendance record (roll) books which were kindly made available to us.
+It describes the contents of two Sunday School attendance record (roll) books, which were kindly made available to us.

 There is an addition to the Methodist Chapel page providing details of Nigel Barber being recognised as a local preacher in 1965 – in a grey features box near the bottom of the page.